 have clear idea of the value.
 Remember,

-the auction ideal item is something that 100% of the bidders would want to own.
+the Ideal auction item is something that 100% of the bidders would want to own.
 Clearly, that's tough to find.
-So we settle for an item that has the widest possible appeal and is most likely to get people fighting over it in a live auction
+So we settle for an item that has the widest possible appeal and is most likely to get people FIGHTING over it in a Live auction

 I see two primary reasons why these get shoe-horned into live auctions.
 First, the misconception that "Because it's valued at $6000 it MUST GO LIVE.
 That's just bad auction policy.
 Second, these doctors tend to be really good people who already know everybody in the room, so it's a feeling of obligation to include them in the highest profile part of your event.
 I've pretty much given up arguing this point.
-It's just Good way to way to manage your fundraising efforts.
+It's just not a good way to way to manage your fundraising efforts.

 * Unless done by small children or freakishly trained animals.